GabeZacarias/TheaterTickets/README.md

 # TicketCalculator
-Program asks user for number of tickets and outputs the gross receipts &amp; event profit with correct punctation and format
+Program asks user for total number of tickets sold in a theatre.
+The theatre has two groups, the floor and balcony.
+The floor can hold 200 people, 100 in the front and 100 in the back.
+If all seats are sold in the floor area, program will then populate the rest to the balcony.
+That said, the program will output the front and back floor tickets and the receipt along with the balcony ticket receipt and gross receipts and profit with correct format.